 4 sessions (approx 1 – 2 hours duration each).

-Cost: Each student must join Canoe SA as a student member (valid for 3 months).Would you like to try Canoe Polo and train regularly?
+Cost: Each student must join Paddle SA as a student member (valid for 3 months).Would you like to try Canoe Polo and train regularly?

 What does a student or school do to join in?

-Schools who have students who are interested to participate can arrange an information session by contacting Canoe SA on 8240 3294.
+Schools who have students who are interested to participate can arrange an information session by contacting Paddle SA on 8240 3294.

-Individual students can become part of the talent identification & coaching by contacting Canoe SA – 8240 3294.
+Individual students can become part of the talent identification & coaching by contacting Paddle SA – 8240 3294.